neon-sector/xenotime/DESIGN.md

 #### The UI Framework (`xui`)

-The **UI Framework** is a windowing system and GUI toolkit.
-It is used for making game menus.
+The **UI Framework** is used to design, manage and control UI, GUI, and HUD.

 #### The Map Loader (`xmap`)